alpguvenir/NearestPoints/README.md

 The files test:
  - 'test1-(emptyFile).tsv'
     - The file provided is empty
+    - Expect:
+        The file provided is empty
+        java.lang.IndexOutOfBoundsException: Index: 0, Size: 0

  - 'test2-(oneInstance).tsv'
     - The file consists of one point, no other point to compare distance with
+    - Expect:
+        The file provided is valid
+        There is only one point in the file, nothing to compare

  - 'test3-(twoSameInstances).tsv'
     - The file consists of two points that have same coordinate values
+    - Expect:
+        Normal execution, giving the two points as the output

  - 'test4-(twoDifferentInstances).tsv'
     - The file consists of two points that have different coordinate values
+    - Expect:
+        Normal execution, giving the two points as the output

  - 'test5-(manySameInstances).tsv'
     - The file consists of 32 points that have same coordinate values
+    - Expect:
+        Normal execution, giving the first two points as the output

  - 'test6-(includingCharacter).tsv'
     - The file consists of 8 points all having integer values expect second row including a series of characters hidden
+    - Expect:
+        The input in the file provided is in the wrong format java.lang.NumberFormatException: For input string: "212454alp4984"
+        Error on row:1 and column: 1

  - 'test7-(includingComma).tsv'
     - The file consists of comma as a decimal place separator instead of period
+    - Expect:
+        The input in the file provided is in the wrong format java.lang.NumberFormatException: For input string: "21345,44984"
+        Error on row:8 and column: 1

 # Timing
 For each of the sample inputs provided, a timing experiment is made using the System.nanoTime() function.